organicunity/chalkies.github.io/index.md

 * [Leslie Bienenfeld](https://github.com/lesliehoneybeefield) [<lbienenfeld@gmail.com>](mailto:lbienenfeld@gmail.com)
 * others who have not yet consented to be named here
 * you can contact all the mods at once, by emailing [<sfchalkboard-admin@lists.riseup.net>](mailto:sfchalkboard-admin@lists.riseup.net)
+* we want more mods! please contact us if you'd like to help!

 The server host is [riseup](https://riseup.net/).
 Their computers send and receive mail using an old version of [sympa](https://sympa-community.github.io/).